Container Deposit Scheme

 Which containers will be eligible for refund?

-CDS Vic will target beverage containers that most commonly contribute to litter and are often consumed away from home, and includes plastic soft drink bottles, glass beer and soft drink bottles, small fruit juice cartons and alcohol sold in cans.
-Wine bottles are not included in this scheme.
+CDS Vic will target beverage containers that most commonly contribute to litter and are often consumed away from home.
+These include plastic soft drink bottles, glass beer and soft drink bottles, small fruit juice and flavoured milk cartons, along with soft drinks and alcohol sold in cans.

 Who will run the scheme?

-CDS Vic will be run by VicReturn as the Scheme Coordinator, and Return-it will be the Network Operator, responsible for establishing and maintaining refund collection points across Baw Baw Shire.
+Return-it are the Network Operator and are responsible for establishing and maintaining refund collection points across Baw Baw Shire.

 Where will I be able to return my drink containers?

 There will be many convenient and accessible locations to return your empty drink containers.
-Closer to scheme commencement, Return-it will provide information on the location and types of refund collection points available in Baw Baw Shire.
+Closer to scheme commencement, Return-it will provide information on the location and types of refund collection points available in Baw Baw Shire on their website

 For more information